joseph-flinn/site/frontend/posts/scalable-dev-auto-versioning.md

 A lot of frameworks approach in-software versioning as a build-time configuration.
 This means that for the version to be shown via the software interface (a `--version` on the cli or a footer with the version in it for a web app), it has to be set before the artifact is built.
-Most approaches that I have seen sets and tracks the current version in SCM alongside the code.
+Most approaches that I have seen set and track the current version in SCM alongside the code.
 This is a quick and easy way to track it with small teams.
 However, it does not scale to multiple engineers pushing changes to trunk simultaneously.
 If two engineers push a minor version bump and a patch at the same time, which one goes into the trunk first and which engineer has to fix the merge conflict in the file tracking the